Monday: 8:30 am-4:30 pm

 CDBG-DR Design/Engineering Grant Program - Guide and Application

 This grant program will support the design and engineering costs related to identified stormwater issues in municipalities and unincorporated areas of suburban Cook County that sustained flooding in April-May 2013.
 The goal of the program is to help applicants develop projects that are shovel-ready and can then proceed to implementation with local funding or by seeking project funding from Cook County or other funders as appropriate, such as the Metropolitan Water Reclamation District (MWRD), Cook County Department of Transportation and Highways (CCDOTH), U.S. Army Corps of Engineers (USACE), Federal Emergency Management Agency (FEMA), or the Illinois Department of Natural Resources (IDNR).
-Applications will be accepted on a rolling basis, and all funds must be spent by July 31, 2019.
+Applications are no longer being accepted.

 Click here to view our public notices.